Road trip safety should be your utmost priority, regardless of whether you’re planning a long-distance expedition or a weekend getaway.

 You want to ensure it is in optimal condition for the road.
 This is important regardless of whether you plan a trip for a significant distance or the weekend.

-Follow these 12 pointers on the ways to get your car fit for a journey.
+Follow these 12 pointers on the ways to get your car fit for a journey, covering all the important engine parts.
 Then, you can hit the open road in the best possible way.

 1. Check Your Battery